Purdue-CS193/homework-0-EHohmann1/index.md

+# Ellie's First CS193 Homework

+#### My Favorite Things About CS193

+- We discuss cutting edge and modern topics -- For example, we determined a watermelon head is far superior to a tennis ball head
+- The TAs are very engaging
+- The homework is rewarding to complete

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.